thescientist13/alexa-skill-analog-studios/README.md

 # alexa-skill-analog-studios
-An Alexa skill for getting information from the Analog Studios website
+An Alexa skill for getting information from the Analog Studios [website](http://www.analogstudios.net).

 ## Links / References